haboigenzahn/OoL-KineticParameterEstimation/README.txt

 Kinetic modeling and parameter estimation of a prebiotic peptide reaction network by Hayley Boigenzahn, Leonardo Gonzalez, Jaron Thompson, Victor Zavala, and John Yin

+Parameter estimation of an ODE network based on experimental data.

 May 2023

 Corresponding author: john.yin@wisc.edu